Europe working to secure supply of J&J vaccine

-Earlier this month, Johnson & Johnson confirmed that its lead vaccine candidate, Ad26.COV2-S, recombinant, would be taken into Phase I/IIa clinical trials in the second of July.
+Earlier this month, Johnson & Johnson confirmed that its lead vaccine candidate, Ad26.COV2-S, recombinant, would be taken into Phase I/IIa clinical trials in the second half of July.

 This marks an acceleration on its previous plans to begin the trial in September, which J&J had previously announced to be the scheduled start date when the company announced the selection of its lead candidate in March.